susanagburgos/Patton_Gomez_CSCI2270_FinalProject/README.md

 # Patton_Gomez_CSCI2270_FinalProject

 Project Summary:
-  We created a library searching method where we can look for books in an online bookstore.
+  We created a program where we can look for books in an online bookstore.
   We are using two different kinds of data structures — Binary Seach Trees and Linked Lists to model an online book store.
 We used the BST to create our collection of "book" nodes that the user will be picking from.
 The linked list will be used to create a "shopping cart" where the books that the